 Body language rules IRL still apply for webcam meetings.
 You can mirror people’s arm or head movements.
 If they lean to the left, you lean to the right.
 But you may find that this happens naturally.

 Do remember that as in real life, if you need someone to see your point of view, keep your arms open.
 Even if they can’t see your arms (or they may notice that your shoulders are indicating your arms are open), they will feel the openness coming from you.

-Leave more pauses in your speech.
-Sometimes the technology makes it so only one mic can work at a time, so leave a break after your communicative partner 🙂 speaks.
+To be a successful communicator in virtual meetings, leave more pauses in your speech.
+I’m an advocate of pauses in real life, but sometimes the technology makes it so only one mic can work at a time, so leave a break after your communicative partner 🙂 speaks.

 I recommend practicing pausing.
 When someone asks you a question IRL, wait a beat or two before responding.
-Not only will you formulate a better answer but you’ll come across as a more thoughtful person.
+Not only will you formulate a better answer but you’ll come across as a more thoughtful & intelligent person.
 We want to hire and work with thoughtful people.
 You can even make it a game with your spouse for practice.
 Don’t be afraid of pausing!

 Keep a bullet point list on a post-it note or tuck it under your selfie light so you can look at your interviewer and see the note at the same time.
 The small amount of time it takes to prepare your essential messages or a good story will be paid back to you in spades.

 It’s nice to let people know you understand them, and IRL you can say, “uhuh,” and “I see,” etc., but on the webcam only use facial expressions and nodding.
 Any noise coming from you can be distracting and mess with the audio from the speaker.

 I can’t stop waving goodbye to people at the end of the meeting.
 I’ve heard it criticized a bit, but I keep doing it.
-In addition to facial expressions I do a thumbs up to convey to the speaker that I agree or am having a positive reaction to their message.
+In addition to facial expressions, I do a thumbs up to convey to the speaker that I agree or am having a positive reaction to their message.

-Dress the Part
+Dress the part.

 Wear solid colors, dress professionally from the waist up.
 Feel free to wear your pajama bottoms. 🙂 Some people say they like to dress as if they’re at work because it makes them feel more professional.
 I like to wear a necklace or a scarf.